 You should also start what I'll call a "timeline narrative" (see graphic at top of page for an example of the layout).
 In this narrative, you will record everything of interest, including appearance of damage, construction activities, approximate times of any particularly large vibrations felt, conversations, meetings, damage assessment visits to house, dates and times of phone calls (from Caller ID if you have it), etc. that occurred on a given day.
 This narrative should be as factual as possible, lacking any extraneous comments about the motivations, parentage or unsavory habits of those whose actions are recorded there.

 Don't worry too much about perfect grammar or spelling; the important thing is to have an independent record to supplement your video/photo records.
 Don't worry about recording every detail in the narrative; just indicate those matters that you see as important on that day.
-Although they should not be the focus of the timeline narrative, all word processors allow you to include photos and other graphics in the appropriate locations, if they are necessary to support what you write.
-It need only be one or two paragraphs per day, but you should start it as soon as you realize damage has occurred and continue it every work day (and any weekend day on which notable events occur) for at least as long as the construction lasts in your area.
+Although graphics should not be the focus of the timeline narrative, all word processors allow you to include photos and other graphics in the appropriate locations, if they are necessary to support what you write.
+It need only be one or two paragraphs per day, but you should start a timeline narrative as soon as you realize damage has occurred and continue it every work day (and any weekend day on which notable events occur) for at least as long as the construction lasts in your area.
 Such a timeline will be invaluable to you in keeping track of facts and events, especially if you have to litigate your claim.

 Remember that any documentation you generate could be produced in litigation, so keep your comments and writings factual and to the point.
 Avoid outright speculation of any sort.
 If you don't know it as fact, don't include it in anything you write.
 If your neighbors tell you anything relevant to the damage, document that conversation, too.
 Give your attorney a copy of the narrative for his own use; this will help protect it from litigation production under the "attorney-client privilege" exclusion.